alsyundawy/dns-blocklists/README.md

 #### :octocat: Repository <a name="repository"></a>

 The repository gets compressed (reinitialized) every now and then to keep its size in check.
-Heads up: this invalidates forks and wipes the commit history.
+Heads up, this invalidates forks and wipes the commit history.

 #### :cyclone: Referral Domains <a name="referral"></a>